 The key here is for the facilitator to pay attention to the energy in the relationships within the surround and between the surround and the turn person.
 In family systems with infants, babies and children learn to self regulate by how the caregivers self regulate.
-The same is true in the Process Workshop.
+The same is true in the WS Workshop.
 The turn person, who is in the position of the infant, learns the sensations inherent in self-regulating from the surround self-regulating.
 Whether in the client role or support role, participants may exercise this right when they feel overwhelmed or question the safety of what is happening.
-The worse thing that will happen when a participant calls a pause is that the group will take some time to find out what is happening with the person who asks for the pause.
+The worst thing that will happen when a participant calls a pause is that the group will take some time to find out what is happening with the person who asks for the pause.
 During the introductory period of the workshop, I ask each person present, one at a time, to name how they will initiate a pause.
 I want to hear each person give us a short phrase that they will say like, “I need a pause,” or “wait.”
 And I ask them each to show us a signal that accompanies their spoken phrase.
 Signals can include raising a hand or waiving.
 It is important that we know these ahead of time and that the facilitator go around the room and ask each participant individually what his/her phrase and signals are.
 This way, when the time comes during session, the participants are more likely to use the principle.
 When a participant takes a pause during a session, I will nod to the person who is initiating the pause and then wait a few moments for a good place to take the pause.
 I tell the turn person that a pause has been asked for and then I check in with the participant who asked for the pause.
 We may renegotiate what we are doing, change what we are doing in some way, or continue after the pause.
 Most often the person who asks for the pause is carrying some important information, has empathy or is holding emotional content for the person whose turn it is.

-The principle of Self-Care
+The Principle of Self-Care

 Self-care includes hydration, food, rest, using the toilet when needed, movement and emotional support.
 This principle is based on the fact that when the mother is supported, the baby is supported.
 When the individuals in the surround take good care of themselves, the turn person is supported.
 I am the only trainer that I know that supports my assistants to take naps while I am teaching.
 I consider that self-care is a contribution to the group.

-Besides attending to physical needs I encourage all participant to emotionally support each other during the workshop.
-One surround person could initiate receiving support by one participant asking to hold another surround person’s hand.
+Besides attending to physical needs, I encourage all participants

+to emotionally support each other during the workshop.
+One surround person could initiate receiving support by asking to hold another surround person’s hand.

 During my explanation of self-care I also remind participants about brief frequent eye contact.
 Frequent eye contact can also be a significant resource for participants.